Mild assumptions for the derivation of Einstein's effective viscosity formula: Introduction

 \mspace Although it is a substantial gain over the periodicity assumption, hypothesis \eqref{A1} on the minimal distance is still strong.
 In particular, it is much more stringent that the condition that the rigid balls can not overlap.
 Indeed, this latter condition reads: $\forall i \neq j$, $|x_i - x_j| \ge 2 r_n$, or equivalently $|x_i - x_j| \ge c \, \lambda^{1/3} n^{-\frac{1}{3}}$, with $c = 2 (\frac{3\pi}{4})^{1/3}$.
 It follows from \eqref{A1} at small $\lambda$.
 On the other hand, one could argue that a simple non-overlapping condition is not enough to ensure the validity of Einstein's formula.
 Indeed, it is based on neglecting interaction between particles, which is incompatible with too much clustering in the suspension.
 Still, one can hope that if the balls are not too close from one another {\em on average}, the formula still holds.

 \mspace This is the kind of result that we prove here.
 Namely, we shall replace \eqref{A1} by a set of two relaxed conditions:

 Note that \eqref{B1} is slightly stronger than the non-overlapping condition, and was already present in the work \cite{DuerinckxGloria19} to ensure the existence of an effective model.
-As regards \eqref{B2}, one can show that it is satisfied almost surely in the case when the particle positions are generated by a stationary ergodic point process if the process does not favor too much close pairs of points.
-In particular, it is satisfied by a (hard-core) Poisson point process.
+It is possible to relax this condition into a moment bound on the particle separation, see Remark \ref{rem:recentbibli} and Section \ref{sec:B1}.
+As regards \eqref{B2}, one can show that it is satisfied almost surely as $n \to \infty$ in the case when the particle positions are generated by a stationary ergodic point process if the process does not favor too much close pairs of points.
+In particular, it is satisfied by a (hard-core) Poisson point process for $\alpha = 3$.
+Moreover, \eqref{B2} is satisfied for $\alpha = 3$ with probability tending to $1$ as $n \to \infty$ for independent and identically distributed particles.
 We postpone further discussion to Section \ref{sec:prob}.

 \mspace Under these general assumptions, we obtain: \begin{theorem} Let $\lambda > 0$, $f \in L^1(\R^3) \cap L^\infty(\R^3)$.
 For all $n$, let $r_n$ such that $\displaystyle \lambda = \frac{4\pi}{3} n r_n^3$, let $f_n \in L^{\frac65}(\R^3)$, and $u_n$ in $\displaystyle \dot{H}^1(\R^3)$ the solution of \eqref{Sto}-\eqref{Sto2}.
 Assume \eqref{A0}-\eqref{B1}-\eqref{B2}, and that $f_n \rightarrow f$ in $L^{\frac65}(\R^3)$.
 Then, there exists $p_{min} > 1$ such that for any $p < p_{min}$, any $q < \frac{3 p_{min}}{3 - p_{min}}$, one can find $\delta > 0$ with the estimate